btcpayserver/blog/blog/_posts/btcpay-server-1-4-0.md

 ## New navigation 🏪

-Since its first release in 2017, the `Store` has always be at a center of attention.
-However, our user-interface never really reflected that.
-With this release we're finally making sure that our front-end reflects the code in the back end.
+Since its first release in 2017, the `Store` has always been at the center of attention.
+However, our user interface never really reflected that.
+With this release, we're finally making sure that our front-end reflects the code in the back end.

 ![](/images/1.4.0-SidebarNav)

-To ensure your productive navigation, we've added a sidebar and a store-centered experience.
+We've added a sidebar and a store-centered experience to ensure your productive navigation.
 Managing multiple stores is now easier with a switch button.
 In the future releases, we plan to add up better store reporting for all the stores you're managing.

 These changes may be a bit disruptive at first, but we've been user-testing them for quite a while now.
 That said, we value your feedback, so please feel free to reach out to us on our chat if something isn't smooth or you have a question.

-## Logging in improvements
+## Logging in improvements 🔐

 Two new features have been added to improve the logging in security and experience:
 - LNURL-Auth